 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sound familiar?
-Temper tantrums are common between ages 1 and about 3 or 4.
-While temper tantrums are tough on the toddler, they can be tougher on mom and dad.
+Some of us have to deal with toddler tantrums more often than we want.
+Temper tantrums are common between ages 1 and about 3 or 4, and while these temper tantrums are tough on the toddler, they can be tougher on mom and dad, says pediatrician Svetlana Pomeranets, MD.

 1. Do notice the triggers

-Do tantrums strike when your child is hungry or thirsty?
+Do tantrums strike when your child is hungry, thirsty or just plain bored?
 Or very tired?
 Or not feeling well?
 Or perhaps you noticed an uptick in tantrums at a time of transition, like welcoming a new baby into the family.

-“You can expect to see more tantrums in these situations.
-But anticipation and prevention can minimize them,” says Svetlana Pomeranets, MD.
+“You can expect to see more tantrums in these situations, but anticipation and prevention can minimize them,” says Dr. Pomeranets.

-In fact, it’s wise to allow toddlers to make small choices on a frequent basis, Dr. Pomeranets suggests.
+In fact, it’s wise to allow toddlers to make small choices on a frequent basis.

 2. Don’t try to stop tantrums in progress